 Tips To Protect Yourself From Scholarship Scams

-If you must pay money to get money, it might be a scam; unless you are purchasing a book on scholarships or aid.
+If you must pay money to get money, it is probably a scam.

 If it sounds too good to be true, it probably is.

-Spend the time, not the money, looking for scholarships
+Spend the time, not money, looking for scholarships.

 Federal Financial Aid for Montana Students: A Quick Guide

 The U.S. Government assists students with financial need by providing grants and low-interest loans.
 If you think you may qualify, file a Free Application for Federal Student Aid.
-The FAFSA opens on January 1 the year before the year you are planning to use the aid.
-The national deadline for the FAFSA is usually June 30 the year you use the aid.
-The Montana state deadline for the FAFSA is March 1, by midnight, Central Standard Time.
+The FAFSA opens on October 1 the year before the year you are planning to use the aid.
 Your individual university or college may also have its own FAFSA deadline.
 Check with your financial aid/scholarship office to make sure you don’t miss it.

 Federal financial aid programs are offered through your school’s financial aid/scholarship office.
 Financial aid officers decide how much money you need depending on the information you report in your FAFSA.
 You can choose to accept as much as you want or need.